 5. You need to make sure that you fully understand the therapist’s instructions as to when you should stop an activity before performing the test.
 For example, if the therapist tells you to continue the exercise until the pain increases to the point where it is uncomfortable, ask the therapist to define that for you.
 Does it mean that you would be uncomfortable doing it every day at work or that it causes you increased pain?
 Make sure that you understand when the therapist wants you to stop.

-A FCE is a very important part of your workers' compensation case and can significantly impact if you are able to go back to your job, how much compensation you receive, etc. The above represents just some of the tips we provide to our clients along with a detailed client consultation so our clients are fully prepared and know what to expect at the FCE.
+An FCE is a very important part of your workers' compensation case and can significantly impact if you are able to go back to your job, how much compensation you receive, etc. The above represents just some of the tips we provide to our clients along with a detailed client consultation so our clients are fully prepared and know what to expect at the FCE.
 If you have specific questions about your FCE or need other assistance, contact us online or call 641-792-3595 to schedule a consultation.